In this section you will find:

 Figures 1SK and 2SK show how the total welfare incomes for each of the four example household types in Saskatchewan have changed over time.

-Note that the values are in 2023 constant dollars, not current dollars, calculated using the Canada CPI.
+Note that the values are in 2024 constant dollars, not current dollars, and are calculated using the Canada Consumer Price Index (CPI).
 Using constant dollars takes into account the effect of inflation given that inflation reduces current dollar values over time.
-Also note that using the CPI for Saskatchewan would result in a slightly different trendline.
+Also note that using the CPI for Saskatchewan would have resulted in a slightly different trendline.

 The total welfare income of the unattached single considered employable stayed relatively constant between 1986 and 2005, with some periods of fluctuation in the mid-1990s.
 The mid-2000s saw an increasing trend with an outlier peak in 2006 that resulted from increases to both general living allowances and utilities rates.
 This trend was followed by a gradual decline from 2008 to 2019.
-A sharp increase in 2020 was the result of new basic social assistance benefit amounts as well as the federal climate action incentive and COVID-19 pandemic-related payments.
-The decline in 2021 was primarily due to the loss of pandemic-related payments, while the slight increase in 2022 was the result of increases in basic social assistance benefits and new inflation-related benefits from both the provincial and federal governments.
-The slight decline in 2023 was the result of the loss of provincial inflation-related benefits and the impact of continuing high inflation.
-The total welfare income of the unattached single considered employable was $12,955 in 2023, which is a 0.2 per cent decrease compared to 2022 and a 27 per cent increase since the start of the time series in constant 2023 dollars.
+A sharp increase in 2020 was the result of increased basic social assistance benefit amounts, the federal climate action incentive, and COVID-19 pandemic-related payments.
+The removal of pandemic-related payments resulted in a decline in 2021, while the slight rise in 2022 was due to increases in basic social assistance benefits and new inflation-related benefits from both the provincial and federal governments.
+The modest decline in 2023 resulted from the loss of provincial inflation-related benefits and the impact of high inflation.
+In 2024, the increase was driven by the new basic social assistance benefit amounts.
+The total welfare income of the unattached single considered employable was $13,402 in 2024, which is a 0.8 per cent increase compared to 2023, and a 23 per cent increase since the start of the time series, in constant 2024 dollars.

 The total welfare income for the unattached single with a disability who qualified for the SAID program has been tracked since the program became available to those living independently in 2013.
-After increases through to 2015 and declines thereafter until 2019, their income peaked in 2020 due to the introduction of the federal climate action incentive and COVID-19 pandemic-related payments, then declined over the following three years.
-These declines were largely due to the loss of pandemic-related payments and the impact of high inflation.
-The total welfare income for the unattached single with a disability was $17,148 in 2023, which is a 3 per cent decline compared to 2022 and a 4 per cent decline since 2013 in constant 2023 dollars.
+After increases through to 2015 and declines thereafter until 2019, their income peaked in 2020 due to the introduction of the federal climate action incentive and COVID-19 pandemic-related payments.
+The decline over the following three years were largely due to the loss of pandemic-related payments and the impact of high inflation.
+In 2024, the decline was mainly due to the loss of the federal Grocery Rebate.
+The total welfare income for the unattached single with a disability was $17,373 in 2024, which is a 1 per cent decline compared to 2023, and a 5 per cent decline since 2013, in constant 2024 dollars.

 The welfare incomes of both households with children followed a similar trajectory across the time series.
 Declines from 1986 through to 2005, with some fluctuations in the late 1990s, were followed by a general increase through to 2017; there were some sharper fluctuations between 2005 and 2009, including an increase in 2006 that resulted from increases to both general living allowances and utilities rates.
 Increases after 2015 were largely the result of changes to federal child benefits.
-After slight decreases from 2017 to 2019, the sharp increases in 2020 resulted from new basic social assistance benefit amounts, the federal climate action incentive, and COVID-19 pandemic-related payments.
-Declines in 2021 and 2022 were due to the loss of pandemic-related payments, as well as to the impact of high inflation.
-Incomes decreased slightly in 2023, which was largely the result of the loss of inflation-related payments.
+After slight decreases from 2017 to 2019, the steep rises in 2020 resulted from new basic social assistance benefit amounts, the federal climate action incentive, and COVID-19 pandemic-related payments.
+Declines in 2021 and 2022 were due to the loss of pandemic-related payments and to the impact of high inflation, while in 2023 were largely the result of the loss of inflation-related payments.
+In 2024, the slight increases were the result of higher basic social assistance benefit amounts.

-In 2023, the welfare income of the single parent with one child was $26,370, which is a 0.3 per cent decrease compared to 2022 and a 12 per cent increase since the start of the time series in constant 2023 dollars.
-The welfare income of the couple with two children was $36,212, which is a 1 per cent decline compared to 2022 and a 5 per cent increase since the start of the time series in constant 2023 dollars.
+In 2024, the welfare income of the single parent with one child was $27,191, which is a 0.7 per cent increase compared to 2023, and a 9 per cent increase since the start of the time series, in constant 2024 dollars.
+The welfare income of the couple with two children was $37,493, which is a 1 per cent increase compared to 2023, and a 2 per cent increase since the start of the time series, in constant 2024 dollars.

 Adequacy of welfare incomes